-As anticipated, due to an initial activity increase in 2020 the decreases of the port calls from China to EU in the first months of 2021 were higher in 2020 than in 2019 (despite the pandemic already installed in China at that time).
-In March however this effect is overcome and comparisons with 2019 and 2020 are almost equal until April when management of Covid hits more severely the European society.
+As anticipated, due to an initial activity increase in 2020 the decreases of the port calls from China to EU in the first months of 2021 were higher when comparing with 2020 than when compared with 2019 (despite the pandemic already installed in China at that time).
+In March however this effect is overcome and port call data from 2020 clearly goes under the values observed in 2019 coinciding with the moment when the management of Covid crisis hits more severely the European society.

 As initially said the shipping activity increased in the beginning of 2020 for almost all ship types and directions in the trade between Europe and China/US.
-Once the effect of the COVID-19 pandemic becomes more evident in 2020 (which is taking effect more widely and more significantly in Q2 2020) the differences between the current year and the previous two years (pandemic and non-pandemic years) will be showing how much was the traffic up-take (we hope) in 2021 from 2020 and if that uptake was already recovering to a normal standard, based on the port call values of 2019 as indicative pre-pandemic year.
+Once the effect of the COVID-19 pandemic becomes more evident in 2020 (which is taking effect more widely and more significantly in Q2 2020) the differences between the current year and the previous two years (pandemic and non-pandemic years) will be showing how much was the traffic uptake (we hope) in 2021 from 2020 and if that uptake was already recovering to a normal standard, based on the port call values of 2019 as indicative pre-pandemic year.

-The variation of the port call activity from China to EU until April 2020 was positive and of +4% compared with 2019 and in 2021 the same variation (also from 2019) is negative and equal to -69.8%.
-In the opposite direction, that is from EU to China these values are respectively -24.4% and -65.3%.
+The variation of the port call activity from China to EU until May 2020 was negative and of -17.9% compared with 2019 and in 2021 the same variation (also from 2019) is negative and equal to -44.4%.
+In the opposite direction, that is from EU to China these values are respectively -34.8% and -52.5%.